 If you have other symptoms such as crushing chest pain, it could be a heart attack.
 Get help immediately.

-- Acid Reflux (American College of Gastroenterology) Available in Spanish
+- Acid Reflux (American College of Gastroenterology) Also in Spanish

-- Gastroesophageal Reflux (GER), and Gastroesophageal Reflux Disease (GERD) in Adults (National Institute of Diabetes and Digestive and Kidney Diseases) Available in Spanish
+- Gastroesophageal Reflux (GER), and Gastroesophageal Reflux Disease (GERD) in Adults (National Institute of Diabetes and Digestive and Kidney Diseases) Also in Spanish

-- Heartburn (American Academy of Family Physicians) Available in Spanish
+- Heartburn (American Academy of Family Physicians) Also in Spanish

 - Heartburn (Mayo Foundation for Medical Education and Research)